-Sec.
+- Sec.
 19-25.
-Member Responsibilities

-- (a) Members shall conduct themselves at all times in a manner that maintains public confidence in the fairness, impartiality and integrity of the CRB.
-Further, members shall refrain from prejudging or making any comments, prejudicial or otherwise, regarding any pending complaint, on-going investigation, complainant or police officer. - (b) Members shall maintain absolute confidentiality of any and all CRB proceedings and deliberations in perpetuity.
+Member Responsibilities - (a) Members shall conduct themselves at all times in a manner that maintains public confidence in the fairness, impartiality and integrity of the CRB.
+Further, members shall refrain from prejudging or making any comments, prejudicial or otherwise, regarding any pending complaint, on-going investigation, complainant or police officer. - (b) Members shall maintain absolute confidentiality with respect to confidential or privileged information in perpetuity.
 CRB members shall not disclose, in whole or in part or by way of summary, any information made available pursuant to Sec.
-19-26(a). - (c) No member shall have ex parte communications with any third party regarding any complaint under active review. - (d) A member shall recuse himself or herself from consideration of any complaint in which the member has a personal, professional, or financial conflict of interest. - (e) A violation of any of these provisions may constitute grounds for immediate removal of the member at the discretion of the Mayor, except that violation of subsection (d) of this section shall constitute grounds for immediate dismissal.
+19-26(a).
+This provision is not intended to prohibit CRB members from expressing opinions regarding (1) general patterns and trends, (2) procedural matters, (3) any information that has been previously released as a public record, and (4) any other non-confidential or nonprivileged information discussed in the course of CRB proceedings and/or deliberations. - (c) No member shall have ex parte communications with any third party regarding any complaint under active review. - (d) A member shall recuse himself or herself from consideration of any complaint in which the member has a personal, professional, or financial conflict of interest. - (e) A violation of any of these provisions may constitute grounds for immediate removal of the member at the discretion of the Mayor, except that violation of subsection (c) of this section shall constitute grounds for immediate dismissal. - Sec.

-Sec.
 19-26.
-Record and Information Access

-- The CRB shall have access to relevant case-specific records (a) including but not limited to documents and testimony gathered in the course of the Police Department's investigation.
-Case-specific records and files shall be redacted and/or withheld by the City Attorney or his/her designee to ensure compliance with all federal, state and local privacy laws and regulations.
-The City Attorney or his/her designee shall also have discretion to redact or withhold any information that may, in his/her judgment, unduly compromise a victim's privacy or a law enforcement objective.
+Record and Information Access - The CRB shall have access to relevant case-specific records (a) including but not limited to documents and testimony gathered in the course of the Police Department's investigation.
+To the extent that the following items were not gathered in the course of the Police Department's investigation, the CRB, by a majority vote shall have access to complaints and supporting documents provided by complainants, police reports, incident-related documents such as schedules, dispatch tapes and transcriptions, citations, video recordings, and photographs; records of interviews with complainants, employees, and witnesses; and external documents such as medical records, expert opinions, and receipts.
+Information released under this subsection shall be redacted and/or withheld by the City Attorney or his/her designee to ensure compliance with all federal, state and local privacy laws and regulations.
+The City Attorney or his/her designee shall also have discretion to redact or withhold any information that may, in his/her judgment, unduly compromise a victim's privacy or compromise an ongoing law enforcement investigation.
 In the event that the City Attorney decides to withhold such case-specific records, he/she shall provide a written response which sets forth the nature of the document(s) withheld and the reasons for withholding the document.
-Such decision may be appealed to the Mayor upon a majority vote of the CRB. - (b) In the event that any medical records of an officer are disclosed to the CRB in connection with the Board's review of a complaint, the subject officer shall be notified in writing of the disclosure of such records.
+Such decision may be appealed to the Mayor upon a majority vote of the CRB.